 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Egypt was undertaken by the Financial Action Task Force (FATF) in 2009.
-According to that Evaluation, Egypt was deemed Compliant for 5 and Largely Compliant for 20 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 3 of the 6 Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Egypt was undertaken in 2021.
+According to that Evaluation, Egypt was deemed Compliant for 9 and Largely Compliant for 23 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)

 Egypt was last deemed a Jurisdiction of Primary Concern in the US Department of State 2018 International Narcotics Control Strategy Report (INCSR).
 The Overview from that report are as follows: -

 Egypt is not considered a regional financial center or a major hub for money laundering.
 The Government of Egypt has shown increased willingness to tackle money laundering, but Egypt remains vulnerable by virtue of its large informal, cash-based economy.
 There are estimates that as much as two-thirds of the population does not have bank accounts, and the informal economy accounts for approximately 40 percent of the GDP.
 Consequently, extensive use of cash is common.
 The central bank and the Federation of Egyptian Banks aim to promote financial inclusion by incentivizing individuals and small businesses to enter the formal financial sector.
 In February 2017, the president issued a decree establishing the National Council for Payments (NCP), tasked with limiting the use of cash, promoting the use of electronic payment mechanisms, and integrating citizens and enterprises into the banking system.
 In addition, the FIU issued regulations for mobile phone-based payments.
 There are now 9 million mobile payment accounts in Egypt.